How to Make a Low Budget Movie or Short Film

 Don’t believe me?
 Speak to other filmmakers who have made their short films and feature films.
 Ask them what they miss the most?
 Was it the camera, or the technicalities?

-I can speak for myself: What I miss most about all the work I’ve done over the last two decades is the experience of doing it, the fun.
+I can speak for myself: What I miss most about all the films I’ve made over the last two decades is the experience of doing it, the fun.

 If you gave me the option of going back in time to shoot the same projects with the same crap cameras and money, I’d do it in a heartbeat.
 Because today, I can make a bad camera look good.
 It is not as important as I thought it was.

-I had to become better, and it took me two decades to learn.
+I had to become better, and it took me two decades to learn that.

 No matter how challenging your film, always remember to have fun.
 Make it the most important thing on your list, pronto.